Optimizing Estimators of Squared Calibration Errors in Classification: Calibration Error Estimators as Calibration Estimation Functions

 Further, we can also put the estimator of \citet{popordanoska2022} in the form of Equation~(\ref{eq:sq_ce_est_form}) by defining

 where $k_{\operatorname{dir}}$ is the Dirichlet kernel as defined above in Equation~(\ref{def:cce_kde_est}).
 Again, it holds that

 We will also use an analogous estimator $\operatorname{TCE}_2^{\mathrm{kde}}$ for estimating $\operatorname{TCE}_2$ in the experiment sections.
-Extending the binning based estimator to $\operatorname{CCE}_2$ is in general not possible.
-Note that the runtime complexity of $\operatorname{CCE}_2^{\mathrm{kde}}$ is in $O \left( n^2 d \right)$, since we compare every evaluation instance with every training instance for every class.
-In the following we introduce novel estimators, which are runtime invariant to the number of classes.
-They are based on kernel ridge regression and directly minimize the empirical risk under kernel ridge regression assumptions.
+Extending the binning-based estimator to $\operatorname{CCE}_2$ is in general not possible.
+Further, our calibration evaluation pipeline allows us to compare the risk of different calibration estimators.
+This motivates the introduction of novel calibration estimators, especially for canonical calibration errors, to have a larger search space to optimize over.
+In the following, we introduce a novel class of calibration estimators based on kernel ridge regression, which minimizes the empirical risk in Equation~(\ref{eq:emp_risk}) plus a regularization term under typical kernel ridge regression assumptions.